Posted on

 Price

-Cast iron wins on price.
-This is because its manufacturing process is much simpler than stainless steel.
-Workers simply pour raw iron into cookware molds.
-As a result, most cast iron pans range from around $20$60, depending on the size.
+Cast iron wins on affordability.
+This is because of its simpler manufacturing process, where raw iron is poured into molds.
+As a result, most cast iron pans fall in the $20$60 range, depending on size.

-Explore our product recommendations for budget-friendly, high-quality stainless steel cookware in our All-Clad vs. Calphalon Cookware Comparison.
+For budget-friendly, high-quality stainless steel cookware recommendations, check out our All-Clad vs. Calphalon Cookware Comparison.

-You probably want most of your pots and pans to be stainless steel rather than cast iron.
-However, a good cast iron skillet, dutch oven, and griddle will go a long way for slow cooking or searing hearty meats.
+Most of your cookware should be stainless steel for versatility, especially for cooking acidic foods.
+But, a good cast iron skillet, Dutch oven, and griddle are invaluable for slow-cooking or searing hearty meats.

-So, I’d start with getting a complete stainless steel cookware set to cover all the bases, including acidic foods.
-Then, pair that with one or two cast iron pieces for when you want a perfectly seared steak or tender braised ribs and stews.
+My Prescription: Start with a comprehensive stainless steel set for everyday cooking, including acidic dishes.
+Then, add one or two cast iron pieces for perfectly seared steaks or tender braised meats.
+A skillet and Dutch oven are a good start.

 Ready to learn more about stainless steel and cast iron?
 Check out these posts: